owncloud-archive/documentation/developer_manual/app/appframework/filesystem.rst

 Mapper
 ^^^^^^
-The mapper class can be used to translate relative URL's to absolute URL's.
+The mapper is used to map file paths to "slugified" file path for use on storage backends without proper unicode support (mainly for servers running on windows).
+This class is used by the MappedLocal class.

 Mount Package